 Obtaining the SSL Certificate

-In order to secure our website, we need an SSL certificate.
+To secure our website, we need an SSL certificate.
 In this guide, we will use Let’s Encrypt, which provides free SSL certificates.

 Install Certbot: Certbot is a tool provided by Let’s Encrypt to easily obtain SSL certificates.
 Install it with: